composify-js/composify/packages/docs/pages/docs/tutorial/prerequisites.md

 }
 ```

-- `id`: your page identifier.
+- `id`: The unique identifier for your page.
-- `content`: a JSX string Composify will render.
+- `content`: The JSX string that Composify will render.

-## Run the mock API
+## Run the Mock API

+Now, run this command in your terminal:

 ```bash
 npx json-server --watch database.json --port 9000
 ```

-This gives you a REST API at `http://localhost:9000` with CORS enabled out of the box.
+This spins up a REST API at `http://localhost:9000` with CORS enabled out of the box.

-## Try it out
+## Try It Out

+You can now interact with your mock API.

-Create a new document:
+To create a new document, run a POST request:

 ```bash
 curl -X POST http://localhost:9000/documents \
   --data '{"id":"bar","content":"<VStack size={{ height: 200 }} backgroundColor=\"#f8fafc\" />"}'
 ```

-Fetch by id:
+To fetch it by ID:

 ```bash
 curl http://localhost:9000/documents/bar